Krusophyx/PrinciplesExample/README.md

               supporting documents
 <!-- Actionable item 2 -->
 - [ ] Interpretation.
 Are you getting the clients consent?
 - [ ] Action.
 There is an option not to give information.
-By clicking submit the client gives consent.
+By clicking submit or by submitting a form, the client gives consent.

 ## Principle 3 - Collection of information from subject
 <!-- Actionable item 1 -->